Utilities

 Warning

-prefer the corresponding pAnnData methods.
+prefer the corresponding pAnnData methods when available.

 convert_identifiers